Who manages this website

 - think about what type of information it is, the amount we have collected, how sensitive it might be and any legal requirements for us to store the data

 - design our services so that we don’t hold your information any longer than we have to, after which we delete it

 - always think about the potential risk from anyone using or sharing this information without permission, and have a number of procedures and checks to ensure only authorised people can view your data

 We’ll hold the personal information you give us as part of your account for as long as you are using an account with us.

-- We may close your account if you haven’t used it in the last 5 years.
-We’ll send you an email to tell you that we plan to do this before we delete anything, so please check to see if we’ve sent you any emails about this
+- We may close your account if you have not used it in the last 5 years -we’ll send you an email to tell you that we plan to do this before we delete anything, so please check to see if we’ve sent you any emails about this.

 The data controller responsible in respect of the information collected on this website is The Skills Development Scotland Co.
 Limited, which is notified to the Information Commissioner as a data controller with registration number Z1445093.

 If you remain dissatisfied with our response following any review related to a request you have made regarding your personal data, you are entitled to appeal to the Information Commissioner.
 Such an application should be sent to the following address:

 Wycliffe House Water Lane Wilmslow SK9 5AF

 Phone: 01625 545745